Immigration Administrative Review Against UK Visa Refusal

 - made a mistake in processing the application

 - failed to give adequate reasons for refusing an application.
-Perhaps, in this case, the reviewer may also recommend revoking the original decision.
+In this case, the reviewer may also recommend revoking the original decision.
 And serve a new refusal notice giving a full explanation for the refusal.

-However, even if a reviewer recommends to revoke a decision an applicant may still get a refusal with new grounds.
+However, even if a reviewer recommends revoking a decision an applicant may still get a refusal with new grounds.
 Moreover, a reviewer may certainly not recommend overturning the original decision merely because an applicant claims there is a fault with the Home Office’s underlying processes or policies.

-Perhaps, there are only 3 possible outcomes of an AR process.
+There are only 3 outcomes of an AR process.
 Accordingly, an immigration administrative review may:

 - upholds the decision but with revised refusal reasons, or